 There are also special rules for jobs in the entertainment industry, where the minimum age to work can be as low as 15 days old.

 Do minors need a work permit to have a job?

-Generally, minors who have not graduated high school must have a Permit to Employ and Work.1 They can request one from their school.
+As a general rule, minors who have not graduated high school must have a Permit to Employ and Work.1 They can request one from their school.
 The form is from the California Department of Education.
 It is titled “Statement of Intent to Employ Minor and Request for Work Permit.”
 It generally has to be signed by a parent or legal guardian.
 The permit is issued to the minor by school officials in the local school district.
-The permit states: